alumbreras/alumbreras.github.io.src/posts/2015-04-26-Pairwise-preference_learning-with-Metropolis.markdown

 We want to know the posterior distribution of $\mathbf{f}$, that is, the probability distribution of the utilities $\mathbf{f}$ after observing the data.
 For this we need a prior distribution over $\mathbf{f}$ and a likelihood function of the data given the utilities $\mathbf{f}$.

-**Likelihood**
-If we knew these utility function, and assuming some noise $\lambda$ over the observed choices, we could model the likelihood of a pairwise choice as:
+**Likelihood:**  If we knew these utility function, and assuming some noise $\lambda$ over the observed choices, we could model the likelihood of a pairwise choice as:
 $$
 p(i \succ j | f) = \Phi(\frac{f_i - f_j}{\lambda})
 $$
 where $\Phi$ is the probit function.

-**Prior**
-We put a Gaussian prior over the utilities so that the $m$ utilities are drawn from the same Gaussian distribution.
+**Prior:**  We put a Gaussian prior over the utilities so that the $m$ utilities are drawn from the same Gaussian distribution.
 $$
 p(f) = \mathcal{N}(f | 0, \mathbf{K})
 $$